bivanbi/ikea-skadis-console/README.md

    ```
    You can use any [export format supported by OpenSCAD](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Export).

-A render resolution of 50 is recommended, e.g.:
+A render resolution of at least 50 is recommended, e.g.:
 ```bash
 openscad -o output.stl -D '$fn=50' input.scad
 ```